DrJieTao/ISFI-D-25-01249_appendix/README.md

 # Supplementary Material for Manuscript ISFI-D-25-01249
-> This repository contains the code artifacts, prompt definitions, and experimental logs referenced in the paper "From Explainability to Actionability: A Tiered Adaptable Multi-Agent Framework with Agent Reasoning Tools for Collaborative Failure Recovery".
+> This repository serves as the Online Supplementary Material for the manuscript 'From Explainability to Actionability'.
+It provides the reproducible source code for the Agent Reasoning Tools (ARTs), HC-XAI Evaluator Personas, and System Prompts described in the paper "From Explainability to Actionability: A Tiered Adaptable Multi-Agent Framework with Agent Reasoning Tools for Collaborative Failure Recovery".

 ## Mapping to Appendices